pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 model of a software application, an occasion of experience that results in a "stubborn fact".

-Of course, as everybody knows, the commonsensical notion "event" has a broader meaning.
-Firstly, the commonsensical meaning includes all other such atomic "actual occasions" of experience that result in all the other stubborn facts that together make up the past.
+Of course, the commonsensical notion "event" has a broader meaning.
+Firstly, it includes all other such atomic "actual occasions" of experience that result in all the other stubborn facts that together make up the past.
 Such things importantly do not change.
 They are what they are.
-But the commonsensical meaning includes also inter-related sets of such things, "societies" of actual occasions, things that do indeed experience adventures of change.
+But the commonsensical meaning includes also inter-related sets of such things, "societies" of actual occasions, enduring objects that experience adventures of change.
 For example, the ordinary physical and social objects that we encounter in daily life that are each built up from an on-going history of inter-related decisions.
-A software system is also an event, in this broader sense, and a developer is also an event.
-And so is her cat and her cup of tea.
+In this sense, a software system is also an event, in this broader sense.
+A developer is also an event.
+And so is her cat.

 As Gilles Deleuze wrote in his book on Leibniz when discussing Alfred North Whitehead's modern process philosophy: